RenoldThomas/Library/README.md

 - **View book details:** The library displays a list of books with their information.
 - **Mark books as read:** Users can toggle the read status of individual books.
 - **Remove books:** Users can remove books from the library.

+Installation Instructions:
+- You can access the website by running https://therealstealthwar.github.io/Library in your browser